Code-Institute-Submissions/Love-food-stop-waste/README.md

 and also by Bootstrap Footer exammples from [MDBootstrap](https://mdbootstrap.com/docs/jquery/navigation/footer/) website.
 * [This](https://www.youtube.com/watch?v=TJF4ldO91n4&t=137s) tutorial has inspired sections with multiple columns (Bootstrap cards).
 * The CSS code line `object-fit: cover;` for Home page banner image was kindly provided to me by my mentor Excellence Ilesanmi.
-* Tutor Support have been very helpful in pointing me to the right direction when I encountered the jumping navbar bug (see Testing section).
+* Tutors from Tutor Support have been very helpful in pointing me to the right direction when I encountered the jumping navbar bug (see Testing section).
 * I have also referred to CI Video Tutorials on HTML, CSS and Bootstrap.
 * README samples have been helpful in writing the README.md file.